Rapptz/discord.py/docs/guide/reactions.rst

 .. code-block:: python3

+    # pass the unicode emoji via the hexadecimal value
     await message.add_reaction("\U0001f604")

     # or

+    # get the unicode emoji via the name (obtained via the unicode database)
     await message.add_reaction("\N{SMILING FACE WITH OPEN MOUTH AND SMILING EYES}")

 This would then result in